immunefi-team/Bounty_Boosts/DeGate/26422 - [SC - Insight] there is no explicit gas limit in external call....md

 # there is no explicit gas limit in external call during executeTransaction on the timelock; execution of an action has the possibility to behave differently

-Submitted on Sat Dec 02 2023 13:06:22 GMT-0400 (Atlantic Standard Time) by @KaloMen for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 2nd 2023 at 19:06:22 UTC by @KaloMen for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26422